-Some people need to have their hair washed in bed
+Some people need to wash hair in bed due to limited mobility

 When someone isn’t able to get into the shower or bath, it can seem impossible to keep their hair and scalp clean and fresh.